dermotreynolds/old.dermotreynolds.github.io/_posts/2017-04-12-4-simple-automated-build-pipeline.md

 ---
 layout: post
-title: "Azure DevOps: #4 Create a basic automated build Pipeline"
+title: "Create Visual Studio Team Services automated build Pipeline"
 date: 2017-04-16
 category: CI/CD

 ---

-The purpose of this series is to walk through how to create a CI/CD pipeline using:
-- Visual Studio
-- Visual Studio Team Services
-- Azure
-- Terraform
+This article is a walk through of setting up a Build Pipeline using Visual Studio Team Services.

+We will build on this in our Release Pipeline.

-This uses the app that was published to GitHub as part of the Publish A Very Basic App To GitHub article.
+This uses the app that was published to GitHub as part of the "Getting Started" article.

 ## Create a new project in Visual Studio Team Services